by Rena Klingenberg.

 So before purchasing, be sure to check for online deals on bubble mailers, tape, and all other mailing supplies.

-When it finally occurred to me to investigate buying mailing supplies online, I was shocked to find out how much more I was paying for them at an office supply store.
+When it finally occurred to me to investigate buying mailing supplies online, I was shocked to find out how much more I was paying for them at a local office supply store.

 Customers don’t always realize that in addition to postage, you also have the extra expenses of boxes or bubble mailers, shipping tape, cushioning materials, etc. when you mail a jewelry order to them.